8. Funding and Tuition Scholarships

 8.6.4- Summer Fellowships

-- Summer Research Fellowship: The Summer Research Fellowship provides support for master's and doctoral students who wish to devote the summer to improving their professional credentials beyond the normal expectations of their program, which could include but is not limited to preparing proposals to apply for prestigious fellowships, articles for publication, conference papers, training, and workshops.
+GSAS Summer Fellowships provide support for master's and doctoral students who wish to devote the summer to enhancing their professional credentials beyond the normal expectations of their program.
+Activities eligible for summer fellowship funding could include, but are not limited to, preparing applications for prestigious external fellowships, researching and drafting articles for publication, presenting conference papers, undertaking relevant training, and attending workshops.

 8.7- External Prestigious Fellowships